Dietary Guidelines for Post Bariatric Surgery

 - Plan your meals so you are not tempted by off-diet foods;

 - Drink plenty of water and always have some water to hand;

 - If you feel hungry between meals try taking a drink first as your body may be mistaking hunger with thirst.
 If you are still hungry then have a small snack such as a piece of fruit or a low-fat yoghurt;

 - Ask for half portions at restaurants – it may be discounted and it will prevent you from being tempted to overeat.

-- Food with empty calories – make wise diet choices and avoid foods with little or no nutritional value.
+- Food with empty calories – are harmful.
+Avoid them because they have little or no nutritional value.

 - Alcohol – is high in calories and your alcohol absorption will dramatically increase after surgery.

 - Fizzy drinks – as they cause bloating and can increase your small stomach size.